Public Health - Planetary Health - Eco-health - Environment and Health - Climate change - Environmental change and mental wellbeing

 What can I do for you?

-Public/Planetary Health Consultancy and Word Smithing
+Public/Planetary Health Consultancy, research and Word Smithing

-I offer expertise in Public/Planetary Health research, writing, assessments and strategic development.
 I can help you in conducting thorough research, crafting effective health education and communication strategies, fostering collaboration and networking, and delivering comprehensive training sessions for healthcare professionals, community workers, and other stakeholders.

 Need more information?
 Send me an e-mail or reach out via LinkedIn.